Skip to main content

 At last year’s Values Voter Summit, Perkins managed to simultaneously insult U.S. servicemembers and several important U.S. allies in Iraq and

-Afghanistan, saying that armies that allow gays and lesbians to serve openly “participate in parades, they don’t fight wars to keep the world free.”
+Afghanistan, saying that armies that allow gays and lesbians to serve openly “participate in parades, they don’t fight wars to keep the world free(link is external).”

 Mat Staver